-The net effect of these and other factors reduce the Subarea's approximate 274 gross acres to fewer than 56 developable acres, or approximately 20% of the entire area (See Exhibit 2-1).
+The net effect of these and other factors reduce the Eastern Corridor Subarea's approximate 274 gross acres to 118 developable acres, 56 acres of which are out of the floodplain and are unconstrained.
+These 56 unconstrained acres compose approximately 20% of the entire Subarea (See Figure 2-1).